Sombra

 • alarms — to schedule background checks on in-flight proof submissions so a stuck or slow proof can be detected and recovered even when the popup is closed.

-• host_permissions — limited to the Solana RPC, the QFire relay, and the remote prover URL (the Wallet uses the remote prover by default; the local daemon path uses native messaging instead, which doesn’t require an HTTPS host permission).
+• host_permissions — limited to the Solana RPC, the QFire relay, the remote prover URL, and the analytics (PostHog) and crash-reporting (Sentry) endpoints used by the optional telemetry described in Section 5 (the Wallet uses the remote prover by default; the local daemon path uses native messaging instead, which doesn’t require an HTTPS host permission).
 No content scripts; the extension never reads or modifies any website you visit.

 The marketing site uses Vercel hosting and Vercel Analytics for aggregate traffic measurement (page views, referrers, user-agent).
 Vercel Analytics is cookieless and does not build a cross-site profile of you.
 The waitlist form, when used, sends your email address to Formspree, which acts as a processor on our behalf for the sole purpose of contacting you about beta access.
 You can ask us to delete it at any time.